-Since the Subpart WWW NSPS does not numerically define excess emissions, the permittee is required by condition 2.10 to report to the Office any deviations from permit requirements by the next business day, unless an alternative reporting schedule is specifically provided in the permit.
+Since the new EG still does not numerically define excess emissions, the permittee will continue to be required through 00913-TV-8 permit condition 2.10 to report to the Office any deviations from permit requirements by the next business day (unless an approved alternative reporting schedule is specifically provided in the permit).
 The facility must also, in writing, provide a report to this Office specifying all deviations from permit requirements, or any excess emissions, within two business days; again unless an alternative reporting schedule is specifically provided in the permit.
-These deviations should be detailed in the subsequent required NSPS and NESHAP semi-annual CCS compliance report(s).
-In addition, the NESHAP requires semi-annual Startup, shutdown, and malfunction reports.
+These deviations shall be detailed in the subsequent required NSPS and NESHAP semi-annual CCS compliance report(s).
+In addition, the Subpart AAAA NESHAP still requires semi-annual Startup, shutdown, and malfunction reports.
 Since these requirements specifically provide an alternative reporting schedule, the reporting requirements in General Condition 2.10(A)(2) and (3) do not apply.